charliexchen/GAN-Essay/README.md

 # Cambridge Maths Part III Essay -- Generative Adversarial Networks
 For Cambridge Maths Part III, there was an option to write an essay reviewing several papers as a substitute for an exam.
-One of the essay titles available was on GANs, and I ended up taking this since I realised it was the best opportunity dive into deep neural networks within that course.
+One of the essay titles available was on GANs, and I ended up taking this since I realised it was the best opportunity to dive into deep neural networks within that course.

 (Sadly Cambridge courses had a tendency to be a little too theoretical for its own good, a fact which is often treated as a selling point for the Maths Tripos)